By Rohitash · Mindfulness | Music & Meaning

 What Was Found

 In the gaps, I found something elastic: resilience that bends without breaking.
 I found an inner compass that points to quiet, not applause.
 I found conversations that move with care—slow living, mindful listening, the power of conscious relationships.
 I found the relief of honest no’s, the dignity of small yes’s.
-I rediscovered play—little jokes with the morning, the luxury of walking without a destination.

 Every connection is a melody.
 Some people are basslines—you don’t notice them until they stop.
 Some are bright brass, brilliant and brief.
 Family can be the drum kit: steady, imperfect, always there.
 Friends?
 The unexpected chords that make the chorus bloom.